 Projects & Progress

-Following guidelines for best-practice contained within documents such as the Department of Environment and Conservation’s (now the Department of Biodiversity, Conservation and Attractions’) Swan Estuary Reserve Management Plan 1999 – 2009, volunteers from SERAG Inc. work steadily to improve the health of three very important areas that have been set aside by the wider community for the protection of flora and fauna - Milyu, Alfred Cove and Pelican Point - and adjacent areas of remnant bushland and marine parks.
+Following guidelines for best-practice contained within documents such as the Department of Environment and Conservation’s (now the Department of Biodiversity, Conservation and Attractions) Swan Estuary Reserve Management Plan 1999 – 2009, volunteers from SERAG work steadily to improve the health of three very important areas that have been set aside by the wider community for the protection of flora and fauna - Milyu, Alfred Cove and Pelican Point (A-Class Nature Reserves) and adjacent areas of remnant bushland bordering the Marine Parks.

 Strong support for and participation in our efforts reflects the Swan River Trust's research into community values:

-With the approval of DBCA and with the particular needs of each site in mind, projects are developed and applications for funding from various government and non-government bodies are prepared and submitted.
+With the approval of DBCA and with the particular needs of each site in mind, projects are developed and applications for funding from various government bodies are prepared and submitted.
 Funding is generally used to support weed-management, for the purchase of appropriate sedges, shrubs and trees for re-vegetation, and for educative signage to inform the community of the ecological values of the areas and how to care for them.
-On occasions it is deemed necessary, we may also apply for funding for infrastructure such as viewing platforms or fencing to reduce human impact on sensitive areas.
+If considered necessary, we may also apply for funding for infrastructure such as viewing platforms or fencing to reduce human impact on sensitive areas.

-SERAG volunteers are joined throughout the year by university student volunteers, corporate volunteers, Conservation Volunteers Australia and community volunteers to improve the health of three significant areas - Milyu, Alfred Cove and Pelican Point - and their adjacent remnant bushland and marine parks.
+SERAG volunteers are joined throughout the year by university student volunteers, corporate volunteers, and community volunteers to improve the health of Milyu, Alfred Cove and Pelican Point - A-Class Nature Reserves and their adjacent remnant bushland bordering the Marine Parks.

-Most grants must be matched by an equal contribution from the recipient - in our case in volunteer labour - so effectively the worth of a grant to the environment is doubled.
+Most grants are more than matched by an equal contribution from the recipient - in our case in volunteer labour - so effectively the worth of a grant to the environment is doubled.

 Other volunteers are very welcome to join these teams, so please reach out if you can help.